NicolasDerumigny/cpupower/README.md

   <a href="#developing">Developing</a>
 </p>

+## Disclaimer
+This is a semi-"mainained" version of the original `cpupower` repo made by Nicolas Derumigny, compatible with GNOME 45.
+I do it on my free time and for my own configuration only.
+I accept PRs and bug reports, but do not expect me to fix it quick.

+--- original, **NOT UPDATED** README ----
 ## Prerequisites

 You need to have a CPU which is supported by the **cpufreq** or **intel_pstate** CPU frequency scaling driver of the Linux kernel.
 This applies for most modern CPU's.
 Furthermore, the following software needs to be installed to use this extension: